-Parrots are a broad order of more than 350 birds.
+Parrots are a broad order of more than 350 birds called Psittaciformes.
 Macaws, Amazons, lorikeets, lovebirds, cockatoos and many others are all considered parrots.
 Although there are obvious differences among these birds, there are similarities as well.
-All parrots have curved beaks and have four toes on each foot, two pointing forward and two projecting backward.
+All parrots have curved beaks and four toes on each foot, two pointing forward and two projecting backward.
 Parrots are found in warm climates all over most of the world.
+They are unfortunately very misunderstood as “pets”, requiring far more care and causing far more inconvenience than most are aware.
+Monterey Zoo strongly urges anyone considering such a pet to research them greatly before acquiring one.
+Volunteering at a zoo is the perfect way to do that research.

 Birds of Prey

-More than 450 species fall under the category of birds of prey, including hawks, eagles and owls.
+More than 450 species fall under the category of “birds of prey”, including hawks, eagles and owls.
 They are all meat eaters, with hooked beaks, talons and keen eyesight.
-At the Monterey Zoo you can get up close and personal with a wide range of beautiful birds of prey from the majestic vultures with their impressive wingspan, to gorgeous and colorful Macaw parrots to the wise Great Horned Owl!
+At the Monterey Zoo you can get up close and personal with a wide range of beautiful birds of prey from the majestic vultures with their impressive wingspan, to gorgeous red-tailed hawks and wise Great Horned Owls!
+We’ll be happy to share the vital role these birds play in our ecosystem and community.
+Please don’t hesitate to contact us should you find one in harms way prior to touching or disturbing the bird.
+We’ll help you do the right thing.

 The common raven, also known as the Northern Raven, is a large all-black passerine bird.
 Found across the Northern Hemisphere, Ravens are strong fliers that can hover in place like American kestrels or soar like a hawk.